-Tours kick off on 1 June departing from Holt Street Wharf at Pinkenba.
-Cruise-goers have the option of a 7am or 10am departure, with a 75-minute ferry ride taking you across the bay to Moreton Island.
-For those who would like to see more of the island, book the 7am departure as this allows about 3.5 hours to spend on the island before setting off on the three-hour whale-watching cruise.
+Departing from Holt Street Wharf at Pinkenba, whale watching tours start from June continuing through until November.
+Cruise-goers have the option of a 7 am or 10 am departure, with a 75-minute ferry ride taking you across the bay to Moreton Island.
+For those who would like to see more of the island, book the 7 am departure as this allows about 3.5 hours to spend on the island before setting off on the three-hour whale-watching cruise.
 A light lunch is served on board and expert commentary is provided.

-Transport to Holt Street Wharf is by taxi, or paid hotel pick-up by bus operated by Australian Day Tours.
+Transport to Holt Street Wharf is by taxi, or paid hotel pick-up via a bus operated by Australian Day Tours.
 Limited spaces are available for hotel pick-ups so it is best to book in advance.

-Enjoy the four-hour cruise around the bay, which includes morning and afternoon tea, and a full buffet lunch with tiger prawns.
-A fully licensed bar, snack and souvenir counter are available.
-You will be a whale expert once you've stepped off the boat, with highly entertaining and informative commentary provided by skipper Kerry and her team of experts.
+Departing from Redcliffe Jetty at 10 am (a 30-minute drive north of Brisbane), join Brisbane Whale Watching to witness epic marine life for yourself.
+Pack your camera and tick an unforgettable adventure off your bucket list.
+Enjoy a five-hour cruise around the bay, which includes a delicious buffet lunch featuring tiger prawns.
+A fully licensed bar, snack and souvenir counter are also available on board.
+You will be a whale expert once you've stepped off the boat, with highly entertaining and informative commentary provided by the skipper Kerry and her team of experts.

-If the idea of spending your whale-watching time on a boat makes you queasy, Aria Crusies offers land-based whale watching on North Stradbroke Island.
-You'll be whisked over from Raby Bay on a purpose-built sailing catamaran to Straddie, where you'll enjoy a buffet lunch while watching the whales frolic.
+If the idea of spending your whale-watching time on a boat makes you queasy, Aria Cruises offers land-based whale watching on North Stradbroke Island.
+You'll be whisked over from Raby Bay on a purpose-built sailing catamaran to Minjerribah (North Stradbroke Island), where you'll enjoy a buffet lunch while watching the whales frolic.
 Tours are running until August, so get in quick.

-In just under an hour you can witness one of the greatest natural experiences on Earth, viewing the passing parade from Point Lookout on North Stradbroke Island, Queensland’s most easterly point for land-based whale watching.
-Sea turtles and a large pod of bottle-nose dolphins also call Point Lookout home and can be spotted almost all year round.
+In just under an hour, you can witness one of the greatest natural experiences on Earth; viewing the passing parade from Point Lookout on Minjerribah (North Stradbroke Island).
+Grab your binoculars and look out to sea as you’re at Queensland’s most easterly point for land-based whale watching.
+Sea turtles, manta rays and large pods of bottle-nose dolphins also call Point Lookout home can be spotted almost all year round.